davidandrzej/camera-tricks/README.md

 A grab-bag of proof-of-concept scripts and tooling for playing with an ONVIF/RTSP-compatible IP camera.
-Specifically, these scripts target tinkering with a pair of Wyze Cam 3 originally purchased for puppy surveillance and later flashed with the [thingino OSS firmware](https://thingino.com/) following [these instructions](https://thingino.com/wyze-c3).
+Specifically, these scripts target tinkering with a pair of Wyze Cam 3 originally purchased for puppy surveillance and later flashed with the [OSS thingino firmware](https://thingino.com/) following [these instructions](https://thingino.com/wyze-c3).